-Relative Trends: 12 out of 19 gained global shares Absolute Trends: 18 of 19 published more articles; JPN
+Relative Trends: 12 out of 19 gained global shares

-2005 and 2015 at a Glance

-Global Shares of the G19 States per Indicator
+Absolute Trends: 18 of 19 published more articles; JPN 2005 and 2015 at a Glance Global Shares of the G19 States per Indicator

-Cross-Country Comparsion

-A Power Shifting Decade
+Cross-Country Comparison A Power Shifting Decade

 Globalization, the financial crisis, and political turbulences have left their mark on the world we live in.
 State power is shifting on multiple levels and has already reshaped economic but also political and social relations around the globe.
 While a sense of shifting power between and beyond states has been increasingly propagated over the last years, "there is a serious lack of scientifically funded measurements to confirm or deny the perceived global power shift".
-The Bonn Power Shift Monitor aims at filling the gap by providing a theorybased, systematic investigation of power shifts.
+The Bonn Power "There is a serious lack of scientifically funded measurements to confirm or deny the perceived global power shift" Xuewu Gu 2010: 53 Shift Monitor aims at filling the gap by providing a theory-based, systematic investigation of power shifts.
 The Monitor examines the nature of global power shifts between 2005 and 2015 of the globally leading states, illustrating the multifaceted alterations the world has experienced within the last decade.
-By merging the eight categories of service exports, merchandise exports, GDP, military expenditures, armed forces, top-rated universities, publication output, and the world's largest companies, the Monitor provides guidance in the complex configurations of
+By merging the eight categories of service exports, merchandise exports, GDP, military expenditures, armed forces, top-rated universities, publication output, and the world's largest